Books and Resources

 We believe this one of the most impactful books we’ve read in a long time.

-Be Advised: Chapter 1 dives headfirst into sexual frustration and infidelity, offering one of the best descriptions of what a “typical spouse” needs for
+Be Advised: Chapter 1 dives headfirst into sexual frustration and infidelity, offering one of the best descriptions of what a “typical spouse” needs for a fulfilling sex life, and emotional contentment.

 The remaining chapters address recreational compatibility, honesty, financial security, and the author clearly explains how couples can grow apart over time.